mateen-mk/Hotel-Booking-Cancellation/README.md

    Models are trained using hyperparameter tuning.
 Once the best model (e.g., Random Forest) is identified, its configuration is saved in a separate JSON file for future runs.
 Evaluation metrics are computed and stored, ensuring transparency and reproducibility.

 3. **MLOps & Deployment:**
-   The trained model is deployed via a web application (built using Flask/Streamlit) for real-time predictions.
+   The trained model is deployed via a web application (built using Streamlit) for real-time predictions.
 Continuous monitoring, logging, and versioning ensure that the model remains effective over time.
 ---

 ### **Pipeline Workflow**